 No more fullscreen for Siri and Phone

-Siri and the Phone app used to get special privileges in terms of interface real estate: when activated (when a phone call was coming in, or when you said Hey Siri) they would take over the entire screen.
+Siri and the Phone app used to get special privileges in terms of interface real estate: when activated (when a phone call was coming in, in other words, or when you said Hey Siri) they would take over the entire screen.
 Other apps are more discreet when trying to grab your attention.

-That's all over in iOS 14, which is brilliant: both are now confined to small notification boxes.
-It will be much easier to ignore an incoming call, and Siri won't take up more screen space than she needs.
+Those privileges have been withdrawn in iOS 14, which is brilliant: both are now confined to small notification boxes.
+It will be much easier to ignore an incoming call, and Siri won't take up more screen space than he/she needs.

 This new way of viewing your apps will appeal to those who have so many apps that they are split across numerous pages.
 App Library is a single view that automatically arranges your apps according to categories such as Entertainment, Health & Fitness, and Social.